Neuroevolution is a Competitive Alternative to Reinforcement Learning for Skill Discovery: Hyperparameters

 \paragraph{QD methods}

-For \pgame, we took the hyperparameter values used in the original implementation \cite{nilsson2021policy}, see Table~\ref{table:hp_pgame}, setting aside the number of \pgr steps applied to a policy when it is updated by a policy gradient variation.
+For \pgame, we took the hyperparameter values used in the original implementation \citep{nilsson2021policy}, see Table~\ref{table:hp_pgame}, setting aside the number of \pgr steps applied to a policy when it is updated by a policy gradient variation.
 Instead of the value $10$ used in the original paper, we opted for a value of $100$ which yielded better performances in practice in our experiments.

 Note that we pick a different value for the environment batch size for \me and \pgame.
 This hyperparameter corresponds to the number of policies that are evolved and evaluated in parallel at each step of the algorithm.
 For \me, empirical evidence from a previous study, namely \cite{lim2022accelerated}, suggests that a large environment batch size dramatically speeds up the training phase without impacting the performance.
 Hence we chose to batch $1000$ environments in parallel in order to leverage as much as possible the vectorization capabilities of \jax.

 However, there is no such empirical evidence for \pgame.
 Specifically, since some elements are shared across the policies trained in parallel (e.g. the replay buffer of the underlying \tddd), scaling up the environment batch size may negatively impact the training.
 As a matter of fact, multiplying by $10$ the environment batch size for \pgame will not result in an $10$-fold increase of the number of environment steps collected in the same amount time (which would be the case for \me).
 For this reason, we decided to keep the exact same value of environment batch size as in the original \pgame study (i.e. $100$).